 - Ex: we don’t mention a new, profitable service

 Typically, the design issues are the main reason for starting a website redesign.
 But the content, technical and strategic reasons for doing a website redesign can’t be overlooked.
 The following sections will help you think beyond design and address other issues with your existing site.

 Who are your customers?

-Established websites often have a diverse range of visitors.
+Established websites often have a diverse range of visitors (if you’re not tracking site visitors, start for free with Google Analytics).
 Some of these people are going to be potential customers.
 Others might be interested in something you wrote but will never do business with you.